Aaron Hernandez exhibited the slightest change in his final days

 Being in the NFL wasn’t enough.
 Hernandez wanted to be a gangster, so he became a wanna-be gangster.

-When he was first arrested, in June of 2013, for the murder of Odin Lloyd, he was hauled out of his oversized home and placed in a 7-by-10-foot cell that he had to pay $5 a day in “rent.”
+When he was first arrested, in June of 2013, for the murder of Lloyd, he was hauled out of his oversized home and placed in a 7-by-10-foot cell that he had to pay $5 a day in “rent.”
 The Sherriff of Bristol County, Thomas Hodgson, put him on suicide watch and waited for the breakdown.
 In Hodgson’s experience, every defendant facing significant charges breaks, no matter their background.
 They scream they don’t belong.
 They cry for hours in their cell.
 They bang on the door and ask for extra privileges.
 It’s always something.

 Except Hernandez did none of that.
 In the nearly two years inside the county jail as he awaited and then stood trial, Hodgson marveled at Hernandez’s odd detachment from reality and the ease in which he transitioned to jail.
 “It surprised me,” Hodgson said.
 “He was never nervous, never upset.”